 You can share the diagram with up to 10 different users.
 Just click "Add another user" text button in the share diagram dialog.

-If you want to invite a lot of people to the space and give them all access to this particular process map, you might want to import a lot of users to the space instead and make the map visible to everyone in the space.
-You can also provision users to Elements using corporate management or Salesforce.
+If more than 10 you can always click the share icon again and add 10 at a time.
+But If you want to invite a lot of people to the space and give them all access to this particular process map, you might want to import a lot of users to the space instead and make the map visible to everyone in the space.
+You can also provision users to Elements using Single Sign On/Provisioning at the Enterprise Level using corporate management or Salesforce.

 Sharing diagrams and giving edit rights